Optimal Trade Execution with Uncertain Volume Target: Model

-In the case where~$d_T$, the total volume to be traded by time~$T$, only becomes fully deterministically known during the execution period, Optimisation Problem~\eqref{eq:mean_variance_optimisation_problem} must be adapted in order to ensure that the trader acquires the right number of units of the security.
-For this to happen, we make the assumption that the total demand is perfectly known at the start of the last trading period~$\tau_m$.
+In the case where~$\ftarget_{T}$, the total volume to be traded by time~$T$, only becomes fully deterministically known during the execution period, Optimisation Problem~\eqref{eq:mean_variance_optimisation_problem} must be adapted in order to ensure that the trader acquires the right number of units of the security.
+For this to happen, we make the assumption that the volume target is perfectly known at the start of the last trading period~$\tau_m$.

+As of now, we denote the volume target by a capital letter, \ie $\rtarget_{T}$, to emphasise the fact that it is a random variable unlike in \Cref{sub:mean_variance_framework}.

-In this paper, we consider that the uncertainty associated with to the total volume to be traded is defined as follows: for a given delivery time $T$, let $D_{i}$ be the forecast at time~$t_i$ of the total volume to be traded by time~$t_{m}=T$,
+In this paper, we consider that the uncertainty associated with the total volume to be traded is defined as follows: for a given delivery time $T$, let $\rtarget_{i}$ be the forecast at time~$t_{i}$ of the total volume to be traded by time~$t_{m}=T$,

-where $\pa{\mset{F}_i}_{i=1}^{m}$ is the filtration of sigma algebras that represent the information available at time~$t_i$.
-Let us assume that two successive forecasts differ by a continuous random variable $\delta_{i}$ for $i<m$.
-At decision time~$t_{m-1}$, the total demand is assumed to be perfectly known.
-Hence, the forecasts of $d_T$ evolve as follows over course the entire execution period:
+where $\pa{\mset{F}_{i}}_{i=1}^{m}$ is the filtration of sigma algebras that represent the information available at time~$t_{i}$.
+Let us assume that two successive forecasts differ by a continuous random variable $\rupdate_{i}$ for $i<m$.
+At decision time~$t_{m-1}$, the volume target is assumed to be perfectly known.
+Hence, the forecasts of $\rtarget_{T}$ evolve as follows over course of the entire execution period:

-where $D_{m} = d_T$, the total volume to be traded by time~$T$.
+where $\rtarget_{m} = \rtarget_{T}$, the total volume to be traded by time~$T$.